 Your vote is important regardless of the number of Common Shares you own.
-Whether or not you are able to attend, if you are a Registered Shareholder, we urge you to complete the enclosed Management Proxy and return it in the prepaid envelope or using any one of the methods described on the Management Proxy by no later than 9:00 a.m.
-(Vancouver time) on Friday, June 24, 2011 or with the Chairman of the Meeting prior to the commencement of the Meeting or any adjournment thereof.
+Whether or not you are able to attend, if you are a Registered Shareholder, we urge you to complete the enclosed Management Proxy and return it using any one of the methods described on the Management Proxy by no later than 11:00 a.m.
+Eastern Standard Time (Toronto time) on Thursday 26 September 2013.
 Voting by proxy will not prevent you from voting in person if you attend the Meeting but will ensure that your vote will be counted if you are unable to attend.
-If you hold your Common Shares through a broker or an intermediary, we urge you to complete the applicable Management voting instruction form or provide your voting instructions by other acceptable methods.
+If you hold your Common Shares through a broker or an intermediary, we urge you to complete the applicable Management voting instruction form/ Form of Instruction or provide your voting instructions by other acceptable methods.